Tuesday, 27 August 2024 00:00

 Falls are a significant concern in assisted living facilities, particularly among the elderly.
 As people age, physical changes like muscle weakness, balance issues, and vision problems increase the likelihood of falls.
 Additionally, cognitive impairments, such as dementia, can lead to confusion and poor judgment, further raising the risk.
 Falls are prevalent in this population, often leading to serious physical injuries, such as fractures, and mental effects, like fear of falling, which can reduce mobility and independence.
 The environment in assisted living facilities, with unfamiliar layouts and communal living spaces, can also contribute to the risk of falls.
 Factors like wearing improper footwear, clutter, inadequate lighting, and lack of assistive devices play a role as well.
 If you or a loved one is living in an assisted living facility and have fallen and sustained a foot or ankle injury, or if you want to know more about preventing falls in this environment, it is suggested that you schedule regular appointments with a podiatrist for treatment and counsel.

 Preventing falls among the elderly is very important.
 If you are older and have fallen or fear that you are prone to falling, consult with James P. Huish, DPM from Arizona.
-Our doctor will assess your condition and provide you with quality advice and care.
+Our doctors will assess your condition and provide you with quality advice and care.

 Every 11 seconds, an elderly American is being treated in an emergency room for a fall related injury.
 Falls are the leading cause of head and hip injuries for those 65 and older.
 Due to decreases in strength, balance, senses, and lack of awareness, elderly persons are very susceptible to falling.
 Thankfully, there are a number of things older persons can do to prevent falls.